as14df/CloudComputingProject/README.md

 ## Get startet with ansible

-1. Clone Project

-2. Go to /CloudComputing/CloudComputingProject/Automatisierung
+1. Download the subfolder **Automatisierung** under this link and unzip it on your local machine

-3. Open the file hosts

-4. Paste the ip adress of your compute engine after [ServerGruppe]  and save the file
+2. Open the file **hosts** and paste the ip adress of your compute engine after **[ServerGruppe]** then save the file

-5. Open terminal in this folder
+3. Open terminal in this folder and type in it: **ansible-playbook getcurl.yml**

-6. Type in terminal: ansible-playbook getcurl.yml

-7. Wait until ansible finished installation and close the terminal
+4. Wait until ansible finished installation and startet the server then close the terminal

-8. Open your browser and type in: <IP_ADRESS>:80/speaker (for example: http://35.184.11.167:80/speaker/)
+5. Youre done, just open your browser and type in: **<IP_ADRESS>:80/speaker** (for example: http://35.184.11.167:80/speaker/)

 // Make sure that in your compute engines settings "Zugriffsbereiche für Cloud API" is set to "Uneingeschränkten Zugriff auf alle Cloud-APIs zulassen"